amalahmad/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Postdoctoral Fellow at the University of Göttingen, in the department of Development Economics and the Center for Modern Indian Studies.
-I completed a PhD in Economics at the University of Massachusetts Amherst, where my research focused on developing countries, particularly the microeconomics of learning and development in the agricultural sector and elsewhere.
-I also study the game theory of conflict and cooperation in developing countries.
+I am a Postdoctoral Fellow at the University of Göttingen, in the department of Economics and the Center for Modern Indian Studies, having completed a PhD in Economics at the University of Massachusetts Amherst (2021).
+In my research, I use theoretical and applied microeconomics to study behaviors such as learning, conflict, and voting, primarily in developing countries and as relates to broader questions of development.
+I will be on the 2022-2023 job market.